"The knife is sharpened on a stone, people are strengthened in adversity."

 Zero-COVID: When Control Becomes Obsession

-Type 8s under extreme stress become rigid, doubling down on failing strategies rather than admitting error.
+Type 8s under extreme stress become rigid — doubling down on failing strategies rather than admitting error.
 Admitting the policy had failed would mean admitting vulnerability.
-For Xi, that was psychologically impossible.
+For someone whose entire psychology is built around never being exposed, never being wrong in a way others can use against him, that calculus doesn't bend to infection curves.

 Power Consolidation